Quantitative estimates: How well does the discrete Fourier transform approximate the Fourier transform on $\mathbb{R}$: Our contributions

-\end{theorem} For all practical purposes, the length of the sampled interval $p$ is sufficiently large, so that $e^{-r'(\frac{p}{2})^{\alpha}}$ is negligible (and may for instance even be close to machine precision).
+\end{theorem} For all practical purposes, the length of the sampled interval $p$ is sufficiently large, so that $e^{-r' p/ 2}$ is negligible (and usually close to machine precision).
 Then the error is dominated by the polynomial term $h^\beta$.

-In the main theoretical part in Section \ref{sec:WA}, we will derive more general results by quantifying the decay of a function by means of its membership in a Wiener amalgam space.
-This is the canonical function class when sampling is involved \cite{Feichtinger00,Feichtinger2,Fournier}.
+The above estimate implies a pointwise error of $h^\beta$ for $\beta < b-1/2$.
+The error estimate \eqref{eq:bound from briggs} from \cite{Briggs} induces a bound for the $\ell^2$-error $E^{[n]}_{h}(f)$ on the order of $h^\beta$ for $\beta=b-\frac{1}{2}$, however, under additional, stringent boundary conditions.

+For comparison, we formulate the error estimate for the known case of functions with compact support. \begin{corollary} Assume that $f$ has compact support in $[-\frac{p}{2},\frac{p}{2}]$ with $p=hn$ and is $m$-times differentiable, then for every $\epsilon >0$ there is a constant $c=c(\epsilon,p)$, such that

+\end{corollary} We note that the pointwise estimate $n^{-m}$ from \cite{Epstein} translates into the estimate $ E^{[n]}_{h}(f) \lesssim n^{-(m-1/2)}$.
+Thus except for the additional $\epsilon $ in the exponent, we recover the well-known results for compactly supported functions.
+The presence of $\epsilon$ is plausible, because the assumption of differentiability is slightly stronger than the polynomial decay of $\hat{f}$, and we derive Corollary~\ref{corintro2} from that weaker assumption (and thus obtain a weaker conclusion).